rust-stuco/lectures/week8/ownership_p2.md

 ---

-# Today
+# Ownership Revisited

 Today, we'll provide another way of thinking about ownership:

-* Our goal: Transform ownership from a mysterious ruleset into an elegant problem-solving technique
+* Our goal
-    * Not just avoiding compile errors
-    * Uncovering how the borrow checker works
+    * Not just avoiding compile errors, but uncovering how the borrow checker works
     * Write safer code, unblock the borrow checker